yaakulya123/Final-FPS/README.md

 - **Strategic Elements**: Includes key collections and terminal interactions for area unlocking.

 ## Sound and Graphics
 The game features comprehensive sound design to enhance immersion, including effects for shooting, jumping, and enemy alerts.
-Visuals are crafted using Unity's rendering techniques to support gameplay mechanics and provide a realistic environment.
+Visuals are crafted using Unity's rendering methods to support gameplay mechanics and provide a realistic environment.

 ## Endgame and Replayability
 Upon depleting all health, players see a 'Game Over' screen with options to restart the level, encouraging gameplay refinement and strategy development.

 ## Conclusion
 Developing this Unity 3D FPS game has been a comprehensive educational experience, emphasizing the practical application of game design theories.
-It enhanced our technical skills, problem-solving capabilities, and creative thinking.
+It enhanced my technical skills, problem-solving capabilities, and creative thinking.

 ## Key Points
-- **Dynamic Environments**: Transition from natural landscapes to structured facilities.
+- **Dynamic Environments**: Surroundings of natural landscapes and structured facilities.
 - **Advanced Combat**: Features a sophisticated health and shield management system.
 - **Interactive Gameplay**: Key collections and terminal interactions are central to progression.
 - **Technical Achievements**: Overcame AI and interaction mechanic challenges using advanced Unity features.